-• C-A-A was related to a decreased risk of COVID-19 infection, which indicated the protection effect against COVID-19 infection development.
+• C-A-A was related to a decreased risk of COVID-19 infection, which indicated a protective effect effect against COVID-19 infection development.
 T-A-A and T-C-G haplotypes were associated with an increased risk of COVID-19 infection development.